Short-term Accommodations for Emergencies (SAFE)

 - Animals who are admitted into the program are either housed on-site or are placed in one of our licensed foster homes.

 - Owners whose pets remain on-site are encouraged to visit weekly.

 - The SAFE Program is for one-time use.
 Applicants who have utilized the service in the past will not be eligible to enroll again.

-- Pets who are housed in foster care are not available for visitation during boarding.
+- Pets who are housed in foster care are not available for visitation.

 - Program space is limited.
 Clients are served on a first-come, first-serve basis.

 The Anti-Cruelty Society provides the best possible care for each animal during their sheltering period.
 Potential clients should, however, note that there are inherent risks in boarding any animal, including but not limited to changes in the animal’s behavior or weight, or contraction of a contagious illness.
 For this reason we encourage pet owners to exhaust every other option before applying to enter their pet into the SAFE Program.